 In this article

 Your address should be listed on the front; please update it with your employer if it is not accurate.
 An accurate mailing address will insure your W2 is delivered without delays at the end of the calendar year.
 Your employer's address should be listed at the top left of the check and your employer's bank listed on the top right side of the check.
-The check date listed is the date the check should be released to you and/or funds would be deposited if the payment was issued by direct deposit.
+The check date listed is the date the monies should be released to you, and/or funds will be deposited if the payment was issued by direct deposit.
 However, be aware that direct deposits can be delayed if your employer's payroll was not processed more than 2 business days in advance of the check date.
 If your deposit was delayed, please contact your employer to inquire about the timing of the deposit.

 Check Details Portion

 The Check Details Portion (circled in yellow in the below image) shows the Pay Period Begin & End Dates, along with the Check Date again.
 Pay Period Dates indicate the period of time over which you worked and accrued earnings.
 Check Date is the date on which you were paid -- pay day.
 Your Hire Date is also listed in this section, as well as the Check Number or Deposit Transit Number if paid via direct deposit or net-zero check.

 The Earnings Portion displays a detailed listing of any Earnings, Deductions and Payroll Taxes for the current paycheck, along with your Year-to-Date Earnings, Deductions and Taxes by type.